Disney Cruise Line prides itself in being one of the best cruise lines in the world.

-- On disembarkation day, there is also a continental breakfast along with specialty coffees and other beverages.
+- On disembarkation day, there is also a continental breakfast, specialty coffees, and other beverages.

 When it comes to saving time, the biggest perk is using the Concierge disembarkation service.

-- From 7:15 am to 8:15 am, you can meet a member of the Concierge team in the lounge and they’ll escort you down the elevators towards the mid ship which is where you can essentially cut the exit line and get off the ship quickly.
+- From 7:15 am to 8:15 am, you can meet a Concierge team member in the lounge and they’ll escort you down the elevators towards midship which is where you can essentially cut the exit line and get off the ship quickly.
 This is a massive time saver especially since when you catch the elevator right outside the lounge, one of the Concierge team members will make the elevator express meaning you won’t have to stop on every floor down to the 3rd.